 - Can you measure it?
 Identify the deliverable.

 - Is it agreed upon?
 All those involved must agree.
-In most cases, this means the manager and the employee who make it happen.
+In most cases, this means the manager and the employee or employees who make it happen.

 - Do you have the resources?
 Make sure that you have all the appropriate resources – time, skill, equipment, environment, funds – to successfully reach the goal.